 The answer to how to stop bedwetting is going to vary depending on the age and circumstances of the one wetting the bed.
 For young children just learning to stay dry, the solution may be simple, while for older children with primary or secondary bedwetting, the solution may require more thought and action.

-Here is my list of answers for How to Stop Bedwetting.
-You’ll find the quick fixes, contradictory ideas, and bedwetting solutions that have merit for even the toughest cases.
+Here is my big list of ideas for How to Stop Bedwetting.
+You’ll find the quick fixes, contradictory ideas, logical suggestions, and more.

-Don’t miss #20, my top pick, my own My Bedwetting Victory!
-(I may be biased, but after all my research, I think it’s the best, most effective cure for most children and teens who wet the bed.)
+And, of course, you’ll find my top pick, my own My Bedwetting Victory!
+(After all my research, I think it’s the best, most effective cure for most older children and teens who wet the bed.)

 How To Stop Bedwetting